 Unit 3 Chair (PTS) Jeremy Mcfarlane

-Our EFAP Advocate can help with Employee and Family Assistance Issues such as alchohol and substance abuse, gambling or other addictions with refer als to community resources.
+Our Mental Health and Addictions Advocate can help with Employee and Family Assistance Issues such as alcohol and substance abuse, gambling or other addictions with referrals to community resources.

-They are not a counsellor, but they can assist member is finding and accessing community resources that are available.
+They are not a counselor, but they can assist members in finding and accessing community resources that are available.

-If required and wanted, they can also liase with the Union to ensure the members are able to access the Union Local resources and supports that are available.
+If required and wanted, they can also liaise with the Union to ensure the members are able to access the Union Local resources and supports that are available.

 They operate completely confidentially.